zhihil/Lessons/S18/Projects/nurltown/tutorials/creating_nurltown.md

-import sys                      # Allows access to information about the computer, its filesystem, etc import pygame as pg             # The Pygame module import config as cfg            # The configuration file containing parameters about the game import entities as ntts         # Module containing the classes for the objects that will populate the game import random as rd             # Module which has useful functions involving random numbers import colors                   # Imports variables describing colors
+import sys                      # Allows access to information about the computer, its filesystem, etc import pygame as pg             # The Pygame module import config as cfg            # The configuration file containing parameters about the game import random as rd             # Module which has useful functions involving random numbers import colors                   # Imports variables describing colors